ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 What is Ky.js?

-Ky.js is a modern, elegant HTTP client built on top of the Fetch API.
-Think of it as a lightweight wrapper that adds powerful features while maintaining the simplicity and familiarity of fetch.
-In contrast, Axios is built on the older XMLHttpRequest technology.
+Ky.js is a modern, elegant HTTP client built on the Fetch API.
+Think of it as fetch with superpowers.

 Installation